nickshanahan13/SQL_retail_sales_db/README.md

 1. **Create a retail sales database**: Populate the database with provided sales data.
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the given dataset.
-4. **Business Analysis**: Using SQL to answer specific business questions and derive insights from the sales data.
+4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

 ## Project Structure